elepner/elepner/README.md

 ### Hi there 👋, I'm Eduard Lepner
 --------

 I'm a senior software developer at [Invarion](https://invarion.com/) with 10+ years of experience (working with SaaS since 2016).
-I'm doing ``asp.net/Azure/Angular`` stuff currently and all related pieces of technology that one might expect for the stack above (Azure DevOps, NGRX, RxJS, SQL, Azure SQL, DocumentDB, Azure Table Storage, Azure Service Bus etc).
+I primerly work with ``asp.net/Azure/Angular`` at the moment and all related pieces of technology that one might expect for the stack above
+- Azure DevOps
+- NGRX
+- RxJS
+- SQL/Azure SQL
+- DocumentDB
+- Azure Table Storage
+- Azure Service Bus
+- etc

 I have a depth of experience with ArcGIS.
-I have a lead role in developing of feature rich web based specialized (traffic management) vector graphic editor.
+I have a lead role in developing of feature rich web based specialized (traffic management) [vector graphics editor](https://invarion.com/products/rapidplan-online/).
 My role at Invarion involves solving quite tricky algorithmic and architecutre problems: here is an [example project](https://invarion.com/eu/products/rapidpath-online/) I have been working on where a user can conduct swept path analysis.
 I am also responsible for cloud architecture and supervision of cloud infrastructure in the company.

-I live in Gańsk, Poland.

 ## Work experience
 - Nov 2019 - Now: [Invarion](https://invarion.com/): Senior Software Developer